Leticia-NdO/algorithms-in-python/README.md

-# algorithms-in-python
+# algorithm-in-python
-Algorithms exercises in Python
+Algorithm exercises in Python